AdroitAnandAI/Agentic-AI-with-MCP/cognitive_agent/README.md

 4. Draw a rectangle at fixed coordinates (stored in long-term memory)
 5. Display the final result inside the rectangle

-## Long-term Memory Usage

-The system **uses long-term memory to store fixed coordinates of the rectangle to be drawn:**
-- x1 = 780, y1 = 380 (top-left corner)
-- x2 = 1000, y2 = 550 (bottom-right corner)

-These coordinates are stored during initialization and used consistently throughout the visualization process, ensuring the rectangle is always drawn at the **preferred location.**

 ## Environment Setup